o-ikne/Database-Project-FOL/README.md

 - 7. Compute the right datalog program.
 - 8. Execution of the datalog program.

-For more details check the project [Report/DB Project Report - Ikne Omar.pdf](report).
+For more details check the project [report](Report/DB Project Report - Ikne Omar.pdf).